dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 If you only want to run the inference on a set of precomputed L values, follow steps 2-5.

+Finally, we include a discussion, section 9), on considerations regarding how the amount of data available impacts the inferences performed by our method.

 ## Step 0) Prerequisites

 You need to compile the following programs to run any of the steps.
 Some programs require the gsl library.
 More information on how to install it can be found in the PReFerSim manual at https://github.com/LohmuellerLab/PReFerSim